-- Record Groups: Archival records created by the General Assembly, State Judicial System, Executive Branch departments, boards and commissions, county and municipal governments, and school districts are maintained and described as Record Groups.
+Record Groups include archival records created by the General Assembly, State Judicial System, Executive Branch departments, boards and commissions, county and municipal governments, and school districts.

 Online guides for popular research topics at the Pennsylvania State Archives (such as genealogy, railroads, military service records and land records) are available.

 Or you can use our custom Google search of our finding aids.
 Use the Google search box in the upper right hand corner of this page or visit our Advanced Help for Seaching Finding Aids page.

 Levels of Description For State Archives Finding Aids

 - Group Title Lists: All of our government Record Groups and private Manuscript Groups are numbered, and the group title lists provide all the numbers, in sequence, along with the Groups' formal names.
 Usually these names indicate the source of the records therein.
 (Links attached to each group name will provide more indepth levels of description when activated.)
 See a sample of a group title list.

 - Scope and Content Notes: Existing for all but the most recently acquired Manuscript Groups, scope and content notes give a brief summary of the types of materials to be found in each collection, along with biographical information about the individuals or organizations documented.
 See a sample of a scope and content note.